Depression Therapy & Mood Disorder Treatment

 How do therapists treat depression?

-Therapists will help you change your negative thinking and help your improve your personal relationships.
+Therapists will help you change your negative thinking and help you improve your personal relationships.
 You will learn to identify patterns of thinking that keep you stuck in the symptoms of depression.
 You will develop skills to solve problem areas of your life that contribute to stress and pain.
 We have several psychiatrists to whom we prefer to make referrals when medication is needed.

-Depression Therapy & Mood Disorder Articles
+Depression & Mood Disorder Articles